-Do we isolate ourselves and associate only with other like-minded individuals?
-Should we join the demonstrations?
-Fight back on Secularists' terms?
+Should we isolate ourselves and associate only with other like-minded individuals?
+Join the demonstrations?
+Fight back on secularists' terms?
 Retreat within the shelter of our cocoons and pray for the Lord's return?
-Or perhaps just give up, take the path of least resistance, and capitulate to the enemy's mindset—hoping God will understand how hard it is to stand up for what is right at this particular time in history?
+Or perhaps just give up, take the path of least resistance, and capitulate to the enemy's mindset—hoping God will understand how hard it is to stand up for what's right at this particular time in history?

 Every generation is accountable for its own influence on society—good or bad.
 This isn't the first time God's people have fought an uphill battle against a hostile culture.

-Take the story of Daniel, for example.
+Take Daniel, for example.
 Ripped from his home in his mid-teens and carried hundreds of miles away to Babylon, Daniel was thrust into a culture totally dominated by pagan thought.
-He faced educational indoctrination, pressure to compromise his loyalty to God, jealousy from his peers, threat of physical violence, and the hazard of untimely death throughout his life.
-Yet in the midst of daily struggles, Daniel remained committed to God.
+He faced educational indoctrination, pressure to compromise his loyalty to God, jealousy from his peers, threat of physical violence, and the hazard of untimely death.
+Yet, in the midst of daily struggles, Daniel remained committed to God.
 As a result, God used him to influence ancient culture profoundly.
 Daniel's life provides us with a paradigm to live a life pleasing to God in today’s world.

-Many down through history have followed Daniel's example and had great success: the first century church grew from a handful to a six million persons in less than two hundred years; William Wilberforce, member of the English parliament, saw slavery abolished in the British empire; Jeremiah Lanphier began a prayer meeting that eventually saw millions come to Christ in the mid-1800s.
+Many down through history have followed Daniel's example and had great success: the first century church grew from a handful to a six million in less than 200 years; William Wilberforce, member of the English parliament, saw slavery abolished in the British empire; Jeremiah Lanphier began a prayer meeting that eventually saw millions come to Christ in the mid-1800s.

 Sound incredible?
 Could things like this happen again?
 Without a doubt.
 What God has done before, He can do again.
 He will use faithful men and women who choose to follow Him.
 Who are they?

-They will be ordinary individuals who let faith influence every area of their lives.
+They are ordinary individuals who will let faith influence every area of their lives.
 They will be the salt and light God will use to change our culture.

-If you are passionate about bringing positive transformation in our society or searching for what it means to be a faithful Christian, then look no further than Daniel.
+If you are passionate about bringing about positive transformation in our society or you are searching for what it means to be a faithful Christian, then look no further than Daniel.
 His life reveals a powerful paradigm that yields practical ways for ...

 - How to survive when the bottom drops out

-- How you can influence your sphere of influence, beginning here and now
+- How you can make an positive impact in your sphere of influence, beginning today

 - How to seek divine guidance while in the trenches